-We offer a full range of mutual funds and equity strategies managed by institutional money managers specialized in their asset class.
+We offer a full range of mutual funds and equity strategies managed by institutional portfolio managers specialized in their asset classes.

 The Large Cap Value Portfolio seeks to achieve a rate of return equal to or greater than the Russell 1000 Value Index.
 The portfolio was created on April 1, 2011.
 The Manager seeks to achieve long-term capital appreciation by investing in undervalued equity securities, which meet Azzad’s ethical values screening criteria.
 The strategy uses a bottom-up, fundamental research process and invests in large cap stocks (generally having a market capitalization of greater than $1 billion at the time of purchase) identified by the manager’s Relative Dividend Yield valuation discipline.
 Only companies that pay a dividend and have a dividend yield greater than that of the S&P 500 are considered for possible inclusion in the portfolio.